mendix/docs/content/developerportal/general/roles.md

  ![](attachments/company-app.png)

- If you are a Team Member of an app, you can view the App Roles in **General** under the **Settings** category.
+ If you are a Team Member of an app, you can view the app roles in **General** under the **Settings** category.

  ![](attachments/app-roles.png)

 {{% alert type="info" %}}
-If the app is not a licensed app, it will not have a Technical Contact
+If the app is not a licensed app, it will not have a Technical Contact.
 {{% /alert %}}

-The App Roles are described below:
+The app roles are described below.

 ### 3.1 App Contact

 The App Contact is visible to Regular Users and is the go-to person for questions related to the app.
-If you build your own app, you will automatically become the App Contact and you will have a **SCRUM Master** role within the **App Team** roles.
+If you build your own app, you will automatically become the App Contact and you will have a **Scrum Master** role within the **App Team** roles.

-If the App Contact changes, it is recommended to provide the new App Contact the App Team SCRUM Master role.
-The App Contact will be the contact person for Regular Users and will be able to perform app operations on behalf of all SCRUM Masters.
+If the App Contact changes, it is recommended to provide the new App Contact with the App Team Scrum Master role.
+The App Contact will be the contact person for Regular Users and will be able to perform app operations on behalf of all Scrum Masters.

 ### 3.2 Technical Contact

 The Technical Contact manages the technical deployment settings of the app.
 The Technical Contact can be responsible for different deployment platforms: Mendix Cloud node, on-premises, other plaforms such as MxBlue, Azure etc.

-With an App hosted in the Mendix Cloud, the Technical Contact is the first contact for App Team members regarding the **Node Permissions** and node operations.
+With an app hosted in the Mendix Cloud, the Technical Contact is the first contact for App Team members regarding the **Node Permissions** and node operations.

 Only the Technical Contact is allowed to do the following:

-* Manage the users with node permissions
+* Manage users with node permissions
-* Make adjustments to the environments (resize/new environments etc.)
+* Make adjustments to environments (resize/new environments etc.)
 * Manage licenses (renewals/activation/upgrades)
-* Configure the alert settings
+* Configure alert settings

 For more information, see [Technical Contact](/developerportal/settings/technical-contact).

 ## 4 Team Member Roles

-Within an App Team, there are six predefined roles that can be provisioned to App Team Members.
+Within an App Team, there are six predefined roles that can be provisioned to App Team members.
 Company Admins can also create new team roles within the company.

-The App Team Roles have access to different permission areas based on the following:
+The App Team roles have access to different permission areas based on the following:

 * Who can edit the backlog and current sprint
 * Who can edit the app model